Device state history

 Decision tree: what explains the timeline?

-• No updates at all: MQTT/network issue or device offline.
+- No updates at all: Device connection or network issue.

-• Heating looks ?unstable?: MPC/learning settling or sensor limits causing frequent changes.
+- Heating looks ?unstable?: Predictive heating or learning still settling, or sensor limits causing frequent changes.

 Concrete examples

-• MPC: timeline may show an MPC highlight (MPC overlay) and control can start early predictively.
+- Predictive heating: timeline may show a predictive heating highlight and control can start early.

 What is Device state history?